tc39/notes/es8/2017-11/nov-29.md

 #### Conclusion/Resolution

- - Stage 1, with a goal of this proposal being to provide necessary language-level support for the WICG Trusted Types proposal (https://github.com/WICG/trusted-types)
+- Stage1, with a goal of this proposal being to provide necessary language-level support for the WICG Trusted Types proposal (https://github.com/WICG/trusted-types)

 ##  Inheriting private static class elements discussion and resolution